Editors can fix the grammar. Only you can fix your focus.

 Mark McGuinness offers a number of planning tips in his book Productivity for Creative People.
 Read my review here.

-Check out Nir Eyal’s recent post Tech Companies Are Addicting People.
+Check out Nir Eyal’s post Tech Companies Are Addicting People.

 Read my rant about writing in the open floorplan office.